Quantitative Morphology of Galactic Cirrus in Deep Optical Imaging: Methods

 \section{Methods}

 {We employ complementary families of statistical methods for structural analysis on Galactic cirrus.
-The local intensity statistics approach (\S\ref{sec:method_stats}) is focused on local non-Gaussianity, while Fourier-domain approaches (\S\ref{sec:method_fourier}) quantify global coherence across scales.
-The scattering transform approach (\S\ref{sec:method_wst}) incorporates both local and global structural information; although physical interpretation of its wealth of outcomes can be subtle, benefits can arise from using summary statistics derived from this approach to build on insights obtained from other methods.} As a concrete example of how all these approaches can be applied together to interpret a panchromatic dataset, they will be applied to investigate the Spider field in \S\ref{sec:result_local}, \S\ref{sec:result_fourier}, and \S\ref{sec:result_wst} below.
+The local intensity statistics approach (Sec. \ref{sec:method_stats}) is focused on local non-Gaussianity, while Fourier-domain approaches (Sect.~\ref{sec:method_fourier}) quantify global coherence across scales.
+The scattering transform approach (Sect.~\ref{sec:method_wst}) incorporates both local and global structural information; although physical interpretation of its wealth of outcomes can be subtle, benefits can arise from using summary statistics derived from this approach to build on insights obtained from other methods.} As a concrete example of how all these approaches can be applied together to interpret a panchromatic dataset, they are applied to investigate the Spider field in Sect.~\ref{sec:result_local}, Sect.~\ref{sec:result_fourier}, and Sect.~\ref{sec:result_wst} below.

-\subsection{Local Intensity Statistics}
+\subsection{Local intensity statistics}

 A general approach to characterizing the ISM is to analyze the intensity statistics of the map or cube (e.g., 2D column densities/velocities, 3D densities).
 In particular, the probability density function (PDF) and its derived statistics encapsulate critical information regarding the physical processes that shape the ISM (\citealt{1999intu.conf..218N}, \citealt{Kowal2007}, \citealt{Burkhart2009}).
 Previous studies have identified correlations between the PDF and turbulence (\citealt{Burkhart2009}), self-gravity (\citealt{2015ApJ...808...48B}, \citealt{2018A&A...617A.125C}), stellar feedback (\citealt{2016ApJ...833..233B}), and astrochemistry (\citealt{2018ApJ...860..157B}), the first seemingly most relevant in the Spider field.
 In this analysis, we compute local PDFs of intensity maps across the field of view for various dust tracers and examine their properties.
 We derive statistics from the PDFs to characterize cirrus morphology and quantify the similarities and differences among maps.